AsuMagic/smolisa-emu/doc/cpu.md

 ### Word size

 CPU words are 16-bit.
-The registers, ALU input and output and the memory address size are as such 16-bit.
+ALU ops operate over 16-bit registers.
+Memory reads and writes can be done up to 16 bits at a time.

-### Endianness
+### Memory access

-The architecture is **little-endian**.
+The architecture performs memory accesses in a little-endian fashion.
+Opcodes should be laid out with this in mind as well.

+Bank swapping of the last 48KiB is implemented through the `$bank` register, which extends the theoretical maximum available memory to over 3GiB.
+However, there is no guarantee as to how many banks are provided on a specific implementation, if any.

 ## Registers

-All registers initialize to zero by default, including the instruction pointer.
+All registers are initialized to zero on reset, including the instruction pointer.
+The firmware should as a result be loaded from address `0x0000`.

 - `$g0` .. `$g13`: 16-bit general purpose registers
 - `$ip`: Instruction pointer.
 Contains the instruction pointer to the next instruction, not to the currently executed one.
 Can be written to for branching.